The world's best value red light therapy panels

 We have priced our "boot" style floor stand, the HS1, at $50.

-Free return policies
+Risk-free return policies

 To match other brands, we offer a full refund for any order returned to us within 60 days as long as it is in as-new condition.